patternfly/patternfly/src/patternfly/components/DataToolbar/examples/DataToolbar.md

 ### Special notes

-Several components in the following examples do not include functional and/or accessibility specifications (for example `pf-c-select`, `pf-c-options-menu`).
-Rather, `pf-c-data-toolbar` focuses on functionality and accessibility specifications that apply to it only.
+Several components in the following examples do not include functional and/or accessibility specifications (for example `.pf-c-select`, `.pf-c-options-menu`).
+Rather, `.pf-c-data-toolbar` focuses on functionality and accessibility specifications that apply to it only.

 **Available breakpoints are: `-on-md, -on-lg, -on-xl, -on-2xl`.**